Arch7399/mapup-weather-optimized-routing/README.md

 # Dynamic Route Optimization System with Weather Impact Analysis

 ## Overview
 This project implements an advanced route optimization system for fleet management, inspired by Mapup's fleet routing optimization solutions.
-While the original focus was on reducing toll expenses and fuel costs, this implementation adds a randomized weather simulation layer to provide more realistic and dynamic route optimization.
+While the original focus was on reducing toll expenses and fuel costs, this implementation adds a randomized weather simulation layer to provide more realistic and dynamic route optimization that provides the least riskier and cost optimized adjacent route possible.

 ## Key Features
 - **Multi-Route Analysis**: Simulates and analyzes 5 distinct routes between Denver and Minneapolis